JamieHogg/JamieHogg.github.io/_posts/2018-01-30-birdman_blog_1.markdown

 - Not too simple to add some challenge.
 - A timer to give more insentive to do it fast and give a sense of urgency.

-The elavated pitches were met with decent response apart
+The elavated pitches were met with decent response apart from the isometric viewpoint idea for the game which was met with negative responses.
+The points made were that it would just be really difficult to do, plus